 Ultimately, their garments are functional and performance-driven—which is what most people look for in activewear.

 This quality and dedication to detail can also be seen in the fit of the garments, too.
 Leggings are soft and stretchy but are durable and thick enough so they are not transparent.

-Sports bras are supportive but mould to the shape of a woman’s body and actually stay in place during a high impact session.
-Likewise, Nike tops are designed to flatter, with the option for either loose or tight fitting clothing - whichever an individual prefers.
+Sports bras are supportive but mold to the shape of a woman’s body and actually stay in place during a high-impact session.
+Likewise, Nike tops are designed to flatter, with the option for either loose or tight-fitting clothing—whichever an individual prefers.

 Working out should be a pleasant experience and the purpose of activewear is to make an athlete feel as comfortable as possible.
 It’s clear that a lot of attention goes into the design of Nike’s clothes as the brand’s offering is as comfortable as it gets, with slimline fast-drying running tights, alongside lightweight, airy tops and purpose-built sports bras.